danielcarter/danielcarter.github.io/_assignments/online_media/online_media_project_2.md

 ### Evaluation

-- A+: Site meets all the requirements for an A but also does the following:
+- A+: Site meets all the requirements for an A but also shows exceptional effort in:
-  - successfully builds on user research.
+  - successfully building on user research.
-  - includes multiple creative design concepts.
+  - producing multiple creative design concepts.
 - A: Site meets all requirements and represents the goals of the organization.
-More than minimal effort has been put in to site design.
+Site builds from user research and shows more than minimal effort in site design.
-- B: Site does not meet all requirements or shows minimal effort in design.
+- B: Site does not meet all requirements or shows minimal effort.
-- C: Site is missing pages or is missing several required elements (e.g., does not use Bootstrap).
+- C: Site is missing pages or is missing several required elements (e.g., does not use Bootstrap or is not responsive).